uiceds/cee-492-project-2025-gasc/cee492_report.typ

 In 1987, the Schorharie Creek Bridge collapse in New York State, which failed due to undermining at an in-water footing, led to new and more detailed analysis and federal requirements involving channel condition and cross-channel measurment.
 In the most recent updates to inspection coding guidelines, scour vulnerability has been further refined to consider whether scour affects substructure strength.
 #v(0.3em)
 This historic event highlights how scour can be a serious public safety issue.
-Figure 1 below shows the afterman of the collapse, which took the lives of ten people.
+Figure 1 below shows the aftermath of the collapse, which took the lives of ten people.
 While this may be an extreme case, it serves as a grim reminder of what this research seeks to prevent.
 We can ask hypothetical questions to relate this tragedy to the current study:

 #v(0.3em)